aacostas25/aacostas25/README.md

 I'm Andrea, an undergraduate student passionate about Computer Science and its real-world applications.
 I enjoy programming, solving problems, and creating things that can have a meaningful impact.

 🧠 **Languages & Tools:**
-C, C++, Python, JavaScript, HTML, Shell, SQL, React, Java
+Python, R, JavaScript, HTML, CSS, SQL, React

 ✨ **Interests:**
-Web design, backend development, data science, digital education, and tech for social good.
+Backend development, data science, digital education, and tech for social good.

 🌱 **Currently learning:**
-- Advanced React
-- Machine Learning basics
+- Machine Learning
 - Power Platform integration
+- AI Basics

 🤝 **Looking to collaborate on:**
 Open-source and educational projects that empower communities.